turingschool/curriculum/source/environment/rvm.markdown

 section: Environment & Source Control
 ---

 [RVM](https://rvm.beginrescueend.com/), or Ruby Version Manager, has revolutionized how we install and manage Ruby.
 Given the rapid pace of development in our community, it is common that a developer will need to have access to both Ruby 1.8.7 for older projects and Ruby 1.9.2 for newer ones.
-They might also mix in alternative Ruby interpreters like [JRuby](http://jruby.org/) or [Rubinius](http://rubini.us/).
+They might also choose to use alternative Ruby interpreters like [JRuby](http://jruby.org/) or [Rubinius](http://rubini.us/).
 Installing and maintaining all these by hand is extremely difficult.

 Enter RVM.
 The RVM system actually contains no Ruby code -- it's a collection of terminal scripts that can make managing multiple versions of Ruby transparent and easy.
 Even if you are only using one version of Ruby today, you'll still gain great benefits from RVM.